Maryland Agencies

 Maryland NIBRS Crime Data

-In Maryland, crime rates over the past 3 years (2022 Q3–2025 Q2) have followed a declining trend, with an average of 1,275.4 per 100,000 residents, higher than the U.S. average of 1,248.9.
-Year-over-year, 2025 saw an average rate of 1,163.5, down 13% from 2024's 1,335.7.
-Influenced by dense urban areas and economic diversity, Maryland's trends contrast with the national declining pattern, which showed a 2025 rate of 1,157.3 down 10% from 2024's 1,286.0.
+From 2022 Q3 to 2025 Q2, Maryland has experienced a declining crime rate, averaging 1,275.4 incidents per 100,000, higher than the national average of 1,248.9.
+The 2025 rate of 1,163.5 was down 13% compared to 2024's 1,335.7.
+Shaped by dense urban areas and economic diversity, Maryland's crime trends diverge from the national declining trajectory, where the 2025 rate was 1,157.3 down 10% from 2024's 1,286.0.

 View Raw Crime Data